Karolart/karolart/README.md

 - Component-driven UI
 - Visual presentation
-- Editable content
 - State handling
 - Responsive design
+- Editable content

-This project is my **main front-end practice environment**, where I apply React fundamentals and UI design principles.
+This is my **main React practice project**.

 ---

 ## 🌱 HOW I LEARN

-I learn by building, experimenting, and exploring new technologies without fear.
+I learn by **building, experimenting, and exploring**.

-I enjoy approaching problems from both a **technical and creative perspective**, and I’m always curious about new tools and workflows.

-My professional focus is **front-end engineering**, and I’m actively strengthening those skills through continuous practice.
+I’m not afraid of new tools or unfamiliar technology — curiosity and consistency drive my growth as a front-end developer.

 ---